 Creating Believable Characters

-Please note that some of these character types you may want to avoid or handle delicately.
-Do not be discouraged if you receive critiques telling you that your character is flat.
+Also, don't be discouraged if you receive critiques telling you that your character is flat.
 Instead, take it as a challenge, and see how emotionally complex and detailed you can make your characters.